 Relegated to the archives of the ORTF for over half a century, the recorded broadcast was finally made available to the public in 2015.
 Featuring the legendary Désiré Inghelbrecht leading the French National Radio Orchestra, it can be considered a definitive interpretation of one of Schmitt’s most engaging and melodious scores.

 The Inghelbrecht/ORTF performance of the three excerpts can be heard here.
-(A heartfelt “thank you” to Eric Butruille, a faithful reader of the Florent Schmitt blog, for preparing the high-res audio file.)
+(Special thanks to Eric Butruille, a faithful reader of the Florent Schmitt blog, for preparing the high-res audio file.)

 The entire 1958 memorial concert, which includes a total of five Schmitt compositions, is available for audition on the French INA website and also can be purchased as a high-res download.

-Listening to these historic recordings, the clear and immediate conclusion is that the orchestral version of Reflets d’Allemagne deserves a modern (and first-ever complete) recording.
+Listening to these historic recordings, it’s immediately evident that the orchestral version of Reflets d’Allemagne deserves a modern (and first-ever complete) recording.
 Who among Florent Schmitt’s most ardent advocates — Leon Botstein, Lionel Bringuier, Stéphane Denève, JoAnn Falletta, Fabien Gabel, Sascha Goetzel, Jacques Mercier, Jean-Luc Tingaud, Yan-Pascal Tortelier — is ready to take up the cause?